 Congratulations, you have just deployed an application with Juju!

-often quickest to destroy the model with the command
+is to destroy the model (

 Now that you have configured Juju to work with a local LXD cloud, you can develop, test, and experiment with applications with speed, ease, and without additional public cloud costs.